sharonmiracle/C--ARRAYS-/README.md

 13) Print the sum of non-repeated elements in an array
 14) Print the count of non-repeated elements in an array
 15) Print the sum of repeated elements in an array (counts duplicate element multiple times)
+16) Print the count of repeated elements in an array (counts duplicate element multiple times)
-16) Print the sum of repeated elements in an array (counts duplicate element single time)
+17) Print the sum of repeated elements in an array (counts duplicate element single time)
+18) Print the count of repeated elements in an array (counts duplicate element single time)